containers/buildah/docs/buildah-add.1.md

 chroot into that context directory.
 This means copying files pointed at by symbolic links outside of the chroot will fail.

+**--exclude** *pattern*

+Exclude coping files mattching the specified pattern.
+Option can be specified multiple times.

 **--from** *containerOrImage*

 Use the root directory of the specified working container or image as the root